 GeoSmart have undertaken an assessment of the risk of flooding from surface water (pluvial) sources within the vicinity of the Site using the EA's Risk of Flooding from Surface Water (RoFSW) mapping.
-The EA's mapping confirms the Site is considered to be at Very Low to Medium risk of surface water flooding.
+The EA's mapping confirms the Site is considered to be at Medium risk of surface water flooding.